-By properly choosing the trial functions for $\mathbf{v}$ and p, we can compute pressures and velocities having the same order of accuracy.
-In problems involving the effects of species transport the mixed method is especially effective when used in conjunction with time-stepping procedures based on modified methods of characteristics (67).
+By properly choosing the trial functions for v and p, we can compute pressures and velocities having the same order of accuracy.
+In problems involving the effects of species transport the mixed method is especially effective when used in conjunction with time-stepping procedures based on modified methods of characteristics67.
 A variety of numerical experiments reported in the references cited above demonstrate the method's ability to give good numerical results even in problems with highly variable material properties.

-6.2 Front-Tracking Methods
+6.2 Front-tracking methods

-As we have seen in previous sections, several multiphase flows in porous media exhibit sharp fronts that can be modeled as discontinuous fluid interfaces.
+As we have seen in previous sections, several multiphase flows in porous media exhibit sharp fronts that can be modelled as discontinuous fluid interfaces.
 The saltwater toe and the Buckley-Leverett saturation shock are two examples of such discontinuities.
-Discrete approximations using fixed finite elements or finite-difference cells have difficulty in capturing the behavior of these sharp fronts, since the computational procedures tend to smear information over the spatial subregions of the discretizations.
+Discrete approximations using fixed finite elements or finitedifference cells have difficulty in capturing the behaviour of these sharp fronts, since the computational procedures tend to smear information over the spatial subregions of the discretizations.
 Front-tracking methods aim at circumventing this difficulty by assigning computational degrees of freedom to the unknown location of the front.
-Solving for the frontal locations along with the variables characterizing the smooth parts of the flow allows the modeler to track the front explicitly without introducing numerical diffusion.
+Solving for the frontal locations along with the variables characterizing the smooth parts of the flow allows the modeller to track the front explicitly without introducing numerical diffusion.
 Since one can concentrate many degrees of freedom at the interface, front tracking methods also hold great promise in the simulation of viscous fingering.

 Front-tracking methods have their roots in numerical applications of the method of characteristics in convection-dominated flows.
-The first applications of this approach in porous-media simulation addressed the miscible transport of solutes in single-phase flows (73,120).
-In the method of characteristics, one replaces a partial differential equation by a system of ordinary differential equations valid along curves where the original equation agrees with the chain rule.
-For example, by comparing the Buckley-Leverett saturation equation with the chain rule one can see that $dS_W/d\xi = 0$ along curves $\xi(x,t)$ in the (x,t)-plane where $dx/dt = qf_W'(S_W)/\phi$ .
-Loci of constant $S_W$ therefore travel with speed $qf_W'(S_W)/\phi$ .
+The first applications of this approach in porous-media simulation addressed the miscible transport of solutes in single-phase flows^{73,120}.
+In the method of characteristics, one replaces a partial differential equation by a system of ordinary differential equation agrees with the chain rule.
+For example, by comparing the Buckley-Leverett saturation equation with the chain rule one can see that $dS_W/d\xi = 0$ along curves $\xi(x, t)$ in the (x, t)-plane where $dx/dt = qf'W(S_W)/\phi$.
+Loci of constant S_W therefore travel with speed $qf'W(S_W)/\phi$.
 This fact allows us to compute the position of the constant-saturation shock as it moves across a one-dimensional domain.